shih-liang/tilda-wayland/README.md

 # Tilda-wayland

-Workaround for Tilda (Dropdown terminal like Guake) to work natively on Wayland.
-Forked from [lanoxx/tilda](https://github.com/lanoxx/tilda).
+A workaround to enable Tilda — a dropdown terminal emulator similar to Guake — to work natively on Wayland.
+This project is forked from [lanoxx/tilda](https://github.com/lanoxx/tilda).

 This is a quick and dirty solution to get Tilda working on Wayland.
-All X11 specific code is removed, making it no longer compatible with X11/Xorg environments.
+All X11-specific code has been removed, making it incompatible with X11/Xorg environments.

+In this fork, Tilda's D-Bus interface is enabled by default, allowing you to toggle the Tilda window via a D-Bus action.
+You can configure a global shortcut key within your desktop environment to toggle Tilda by running `tilda -T`.
+Use the argument `-T 0` to toggle the first instance.
+If additional Tilda processes are running, each process increments this value by one (e.g., `-T 1` for the second instance).

 # What is Tilda?